aweymo-ui/libguide_remediation/content/1_guide.md

 > A screen reader friendly version of the above example could be "Look for the Find It icon," and then add alt text to the embedded image ("Find It icon").

-When reviewing images being used as text, it is helpful to think about what this is actually adding to guide that can't be achieved with text.
+When reviewing images being used as text, it is helpful to think about what this is actually adding to your guide that can't be achieved with text.

 <br>